 How Do You Identify a Honey Bee?

 People often confuse bees and wasp.
 Both wasps and honey bees are stinging insects.
-The easiest way to identify a bee is the size.
+The easiest way to identify a bee is its size.
 The female bees carry stingers, while male bees don’t.
 The female bees use the stinger to sting enemies to protect themselves.
 Male bees are called drones.

 A honeybee is relatively smaller than wasps.
 The usual honey bee is about 1.5 centimeters in length.
 The largest honey bee is the bumble bee.
 They are black and yellow.
-Many wasps share the same colors but they are much bigger.
+Many wasps share the same colors, but they are much bigger.
 Both these insects sting to protect themselves.

 What do honey bees eat?